adsabs/adsabs-pages/pages/Intro.md

 ## Welcome to ADS Labs!

 The ADS team has been working hard on reinventing its services and interfaces to better support our community's research needs.
-ADS Labs provides new interfaces built on the old tried-and-true **[[http://adsabs.harvard.edu/ads_abstracts.html|ADS Abstract Databases]]**, so all of ADS's content is available through them.
+ADS Labs provides new interfaces built on the old tried-and-true **[[ADS Abstract Databases](http://adsabs.harvard.edu/ads_abstracts.html)**, so all of ADS's content is available through them.

 ADS Labs currently features three different interfaces that allow you to search, explore and visualize the contents of its 10 million bibliographic records and its 2.6 million full-text documents.